TritonDataCenter/sdc-cloudapi/docs/index.md

 # FirewallRules

-You can manage Firewall Rules for your machines through CloudAPI.
+You can manage Firewall Rules for your instances through CloudAPI.

 ## Firewall Rule Syntax